kinjo/geed/README.md

 # Install

-Just put scripts in your ~/bin directory and go.
+Just put the scripts in your ~/bin directory and go.

 # How to use